Willy Brandt: Consumers' and workers' rights

 Legislation aimed at safeguarding consumers was also implemented under the Brandt Administration.
 The consumer's right of withdrawal in case of hire purchase was strengthened in March 1974, and fixed prices for branded products were abolished by law in January that same year, which meant that manufacturers' recommended prices were not binding for retailers.
 In addition, a progressive anticartel law was passed.
-The Law on Compensation for Measures of Criminal Prosecution and Penalties, passed in March 1971, provided for standardized compensation in certain situations.
+The Law on Compensation for Measures of Criminal Prosecution and Penalties, passed in March 1971, provided for standardised compensation in certain situations.
 In addition, the budget for communications was increased.

 In terms of working conditions, a number of reforms were introduced aimed at strengthening the rights of workers both at home and in the workplace.
 The Sickness Act of 1970 provided equal treatment of workers and employees in the event of incapacity for work, while maternity leave was increased.
-Legislation was introduced in 1970 which ensured continued payment of wages for workers disabled by illness.
-In 1970 all employees unfit for work (with the exception of women in receipt of maternity benefits and temporarily and inconsiderably employed persons) were provided with an unconditional legal claim against their employer to continued payment of their gross wage for a period of 6 weeks, as also in the case of spa treatment approved by an Insurance Fund, the Fund bearing the full cost thereof.
+Legislation was introduced in 1970, which ensured continued payment of wages for workers disabled by illness.
+In 1970 all employees unfit for work (except for women in receipt of maternity benefits and temporarily and inconsiderably employed persons) were provided with an unconditional legal claim against their employer to continued payment of their gross wage for a period of 6 weeks, as also in the case of spa treatment approved by an Insurance Fund, the Fund bearing the full cost thereof.
 Previously, payment of the employer's supplement and sick pay were only made from the day on which the doctor certified unfitness for work.
 In 1972, an Act on Agency Work was passed, which sought to prevent work agencies from providing job placement services and aimed to provide minimum job protection for employees in agency work.
 A law on the hiring out of manpower, passed in October 1972, contained provisions to stipulate prior authorization for the hiring out of manpower, to draw a distinction between the system governing workers hired out and the placing of workers, to regulate and improve the rights of hired out workers pertaining to working conditions and social insurance, and provide for more severe penalties and fines to be imposed on offenders.